-Everyone knows that running is a great way to burn calories and lose weight, but it turns out that stair climbing is even better.
+Running is a great way to burn calories and lose weight.
+But it turns out that stair climbing is even better.
 If you’re wondering how many calories you can burn in a particular amount of time climbing stairs, this article is for you!

 How Many Calories Will I Burn Climbing Stairs?

-As we’ll discuss more later, how many calories you burn depends on a variety of factors, but here’s a good estimate.
+How many calories you burn depends on a variety of factors, starting with body weight.
+But here’s a good estimate.

 For 30 minutes of stair or ladder climbing, you’ll burn: